 270 access the scientific literature, but also prevents them from contributing to it.
 We found that

-271 author geographic diversity was far lower when comparing open access with subscription-only
+271 author Geographic Diversity was far lower when comparing open access with subscription-only

 272 articles, regardless of whether the OA articles were published in Mirror or Parent journals.